 Loads of mountain bikers are choosing to record their rides, whether it's to share on social media or to track performance.
 You can of course use your phone, but many riders are moving to specific GPS recording devices as they offer better GPS accuracy and more features.

-GPS head units mounted to the handlebars are the most popular for road disciplines, however the dynamic nature of mountain biking makes choosing the best MTB GPS computers a little more complicated as smartwatches also offer many benefits too.
+GPS head units mounted to the handlebars are the most popular for road disciplines, however the dynamic nature of mountain biking makes choosing MTB GPS computers a little more complicated as the best smartwatches for MTB also offer many benefits too.
 With leading brands such as Garmin and Wahoo making GPS computers and smartwatches with similar functions across their products, this makes differentiating between the type of tracker you want that little bit harder.

 Keep reading as we breakdown the key differences between the device types to help you decide whether a bike computer or smartwatch is best for recording your mountain bike rides.